catalpainternational/metabase_sw/README.md

+# Metabase embedded dashboard caching

+This is a fork of Metabase to add client-side caching for embedded dashboard pages to improve performance and availability on unreliable/slow/high latency networks.

+Custom build instructions (from the point of view of someone not familiar with Metabase or even Clojure) can be found in [`docs/buildng_metabase.md`](docs/building_metabase.md).

+Original README follows

 # Metabase

 [Metabase](https://www.metabase.com) is the easy, open-source way for everyone in your company to ask questions and learn from data.